neurodatascience/fmralign-tutorials/content/0-0-overview.md

 Although functional alignment is used across several fields and research contexts, in these tutorials we draw on examples from our own field of cognitive neuroscience.
 The associated code and methods, however, can easily be adapted for other domains.
-For interested readers, we include a brief annotated bibliography in the final section.
+For interested readers, we include a brief overview of applications in other fields and annotated bibliography in the final section.